EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 # Protocol Overview {#protocol}
 SIGMA (SIGn-and-MAc) is a family of theoretical protocols with a large number of variants {{SIGMA}}.
-Like IKEv2 and TLS 1.3, EDHOC is built on a variant of the SIGMA protocol which provide identity protection, and like TLS 1.3, EDHOC implements the SIGMA-I variant as Sign-then-MAC.
+Like IKEv2 and TLS 1.3, EDHOC is built on a variant of the SIGMA protocol which provide identity protection (SIGMA-I), and like TLS 1.3, EDHOC implements the SIGMA-I variant as Sign-then-MAC.
 The SIGMA-I protocol using an AEAD algorithm is shown in {{fig-sigma}}.

 ~~~~~~~~~~~
 Party U                                                 Party V